onelife-social/dots_design_system/README.md

 3. Test on example project
 4. Test on Dots App (see test on Dots App Project below)
 5. Make PR to develop
-6. One all the components for the task/major are done make a new version of the design system (see create new version below)
+6. Once all the components for the task/major are done make a new version of the design system (see create new version below)
 7. Change the pubspec.yaml to reference the version

 # Imports
 To export all the need whe use .dart files with the name of the folder followed by '_lib'. e.g. For the folder components we have all exports on 'components_lib.dart' file.

-Is important all the needed can be import from the main file 'dots_design_system.dart' otherwise cannot be access from outside the package
+It is important so everything can be imported from the main file 'dots_design_system.dart' otherwise it cannot be accessed from outside the package

 # Test on Dots App Project
 To test locally you need to change the dependency on pubspec.yaml